TUDelft-SPC-Lab/covfee/samples/continuous_annotation/www/consent.md

 To participate in the following study, you must read and declare your agreement to the following items:

-1. You will not take any screenshots or otherwise store any copy of the data.
+1. You agree not to take screenshots, reproduce, or distribute any form of the data provided during the study.

-2. We will not collect any kind of personal information and your identity will not be stored.
+2. We will not collect any personal information that can identify you.
+Your participation will remain anonymous.

-3. We will store the annotations that you provide for the purpose of analysis.
+3. We will store the annotations you provide during the study solely for analysis purposes.
+This includes any data you input or modify.

-5. You understand that your participation in this experiment is voluntary.
-You have the right to withdraw from the experiment at any time during its execution by closing the browser window.
-Incomplete data will be deleted automatically.
+4. You understand that your participation is voluntary.
+   You may withdraw from the study at any time by closing the browser window.

-8. For issues, concerns or complaints please contact:
+   Incomplete data will be automatically deleted.
+5. Your data will be handled in accordance with the General Data Protection Regulation (GDPR).
+We will take measures to ensure the security and confidentiality of your information.
+6. If you have any questions or concerns about the study or your participation, you can contact
    > The SPCLab team at TU Delft via email
    >
    > <SPCLab@tudelft.nl>
-    >